 Think far and wide to Reach your goals!
 When thinking about which data set to chose, you want to capture the largest audience.
 If you’re an electoral campaign, this will probably be a voter file containing every registered voter in your district.
 If you’re a labor union, this might be a complete list of all your members or maybe a list of all the workers on a factory floor who you want to organize.

 What should be in the file?

-Once you decide your audience, provide us with a CSV file of the those folks you would like to Reach.
+Once you decide your audience, provide us with a CSV or TXT file of the those folks you would like to Reach.
 At the bare minimum, this file must include name information, location information (like street address, city, zip, and state), and at least one Unique ID (like a state voter ID, a VANID, or a member ID).

 In order to optimize your Reach experience, include any other fields that might be useful in your canvassing interactions.
 This might include party affiliation, registration status, age, gender, last voted year, or anything else available.
 Include whatever you believe is the most useful information to Reach your goals, and we will load it up.
 This additional information will be displayed on the “Person Profile” screen that your users will see in Reach.
 Generally, we do not need things like scores or predictive calculated fields, as you won’t be using Reach for targeting or list-building.

 These are the fields we’d recommend you include in the voter file you upload to Reach:

 Note: If you are exporting data from VAN, the first step is to Create a List before exporting.
 Be sure to remove ALL suppressions from your list except for “Exclude Deceased”.
 Do not suppress data based on Registration Status, Good Voting Address, Good Mailing Address, etc.

 - CRM ID (VANID, PDI ID, NationBuilder Signup ID, DWID, etc)

 - State ID